-My steps above form the foundation for your search engine marketing.
+These steps form the foundation for your search engine marketing.

 To help you as you take your first steps, why not make an action plan that contains vital consideration ideas for your new venture?

-Below is a suggested list of content for your plan, feel free to remove or add bullet points, after all, it is your website;
+Below is a suggested list of content for your plan, you can remove or add bullet points, after all, it is your website;

 - Address your sites short term and long term direction before you launch